 - Instrument Bass Clarinet

-She is currently Teaching Artist of clarinet at Drake University and has served as faculty affiliate at Simpson College and Central College, teaching clarinet and saxophone.
+She is a former Teaching Artist of clarinet at Drake University and has served as a faculty affiliate at Simpson College and Central College, teaching clarinet and saxophone.
 Ms. Wheeler recently served as chair for the Music Teachers National Association Junior Performance Competition in Iowa.

 Member of the Orchestra since

 Most memorable experience with the Orchestra